cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 In `l2`, we iterate through the inner (left) shape in groups of 2, column major by default.
 In this case, the composed layout is purely decorative.
 We can still address a tensor with layout `l1` or `l2` with two coordinates `(i, j)`, and CuTe maps the translation underneath.
 However, we are now also grouping the inner dimension as four groups of two.
 We'll see nested layouts become a powerful tool during the [MMA tiling reshape](#fragment-reshape), where we cannot simply flatten a 3D tensor into a non-nested 2D tensor for our specific access pattern.

-# CuTe, Copy, then Cry
+# CuTe, Copy, MMA, then Cry
 ## A100 (Ampere) Specs
 The entire point of FA2 or even GPU optimization in general is to maximize compute by overlapping it with memory loads.
 Here are the memory and card specs of A100 GPU (Ampere):